Pilou97/rock-n-rollup/doc/src/plugins/database.md

 # fn main(){}
 ```

-## Bakends
+## Backends

-rock-n-rollup gives you 2 backend to handle the serialization and deserialization of your data:
+Rock-N-Rollup gives you 2 backends to handle the serialization and deserialization of your data:

-The json one, useful when you want to access this data directly from the browser:
+The JSON one, useful when you want to access this data directly from the browser:

 ```rust
 # extern crate rock_n_rollup;